Dissolving pulp sheet machine: Enhanced dust extraction at the dry end

 Task

-Modern paper machines are based on the principles of the Fourdrinier Machine, which uses a moving woven mesh of cellulose fibers to create a continuous paper path by filtering the fibers held in a paper stock and producing a continuously moving wet fiber mat.
+Modern pulp machines are based on the principles of the Fourdrinier Machine, which uses a moving woven mesh of cellulose fibers to create a continuous paper path by filtering the fibers held in a pulp stock and producing a continuously moving wet fiber mat.
 This is dried in the machine to produce a strong paper web.
 Pulp sheets are cut after the drying section.
 This is done by a rotating knife.
-The cutting process creates a lot of fine particles producing a large quantity of dust (approx. 200 kg within 24 hours).
+The cutting process creates a lot of fine particles producing a large quantity of dust.
 This dust causes problems as it has a detrimental effect on the operation of the machine and impairs occupational safety and needs to be extracted.
-Andritz wanted us to optimize the dust extraction.
+The customer wanted us to optimize the dust extraction.

 Figure 1: Sample of flakes with loose fibers